MicrosoftDocs/cpp-docs/docs/assembler/inline/asm.md

 Since the `__asm` keyword is a statement separator, you can put assembly instructions on the same line.

-Before Visual C++ 2005, the instruction
+Before Visual Studio 2005, the instruction

 ```cpp
 __asm int 3